circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 3. Click the Manage GitHub Checks button.
 The Update CircleCI Checks repository access page appears. ![CircleCI VCS Settings Page]( {{ site.baseurl }}/assets/img/docs/checks_update.png)
 4. Deselect the repository to uninstall the Checks integration.

-## To Uninstall Checks for the organization.
+## To Uninstall Checks for the Organization

 1. Click the Settings tab in the CircleCI app main menu.
 2. Select VCS.